Part 2 - The Rite of Baptism - What is Baptism?

 What does Baptism mean or signify?
 Is there something of significance that actually takes place during the rite of Baptism?
 Or is it symbolic?

 Baptism is much like the marriage ceremony.
 When two people become husband and wife, their hearts should have been united prior to the wedding ceremony.
-The reason there may be so many divorces is because this has not taken place prior to the marriage ceremony.
-So with Baptism.
+The reason there may be so many divorces is because this has not taken place prior to the marriage ceremony, and so it is with Baptism.

 Many after they have been baptized do not live a Spirit filled life.
 How can I say that?
 Am I judging?
 No, I am fruit inspecting.
 “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such is no law.
 And they that are Messiah’s have crucified the flesh with the affections and lusts” (Galatians 5:22-24, emphasis added).
 They have died to the old man of sin and have begun to experience the new life in Messiah.
-“For if you live after the flesh, ye shall die [the second death which is eternal and from which there is no resurrection]: but if you through the Spirit [not in your own strength] do mortify the deeds of the body, ye shall live [eternally]” (Romans 8:13).
+“For IF_you live after the flesh, you shall die [the second death which is eternal and from which there is no resurrection]: but IF you through the Spirit [not in your own strength] do mortify the deeds of the body, you shall live [eternally]” (Romans 8:13, emphasis added).

 Dying to self is not a once in a lifetime matter, but as Paul put it “I die daily” (1 Corinthians 15:31).
-Every day we will have our fallen, inherited, human nature to contend with, and every day we must die to its desires and lusts and live to the Spirit by allowing the Spirit to dwell within us (Ephesians 2:3).
+Every day we will have our fallen, inherited, human nature to contend with, and every day we must die to its desires and lusts and live to the Spirit by allowing the Spirit to dwell within us by inviting It in (Ephesians 2:3) and permitting It to have Its way in our lives.

 Elohim asks this question in the Old Testament “Is there anything too hard for Me?”
 (Jeremiah 32:27).
 Jeremiah had answered that question ten verses earlier in Jeremiah 32:17.
 “Ah Yahuwah Elohim Behold, Thou hast made the heaven and the earth by Thy great power and stretched out arm, and there is nothing too hard for Thee” (emphasis added).
 “I can do all things through Messiah, which strengtheneth me” (Philippians 4:13, emphasis added).
 Elohim does leave us alone to battle with our fallen natures, but with our permission and invitation, He comes to dwell within us by His Spirit.
 He stands “at the door and knocks” (Revelation 3:20) waiting to be invited in.
 He will not force Himself upon us but waits politely for our invitation.
 When we realize our need, we will gladly accept “all” that He offers.